vistadataproject/documents/README.md

 ![](/images/logos-tech/square/60h/asf.jpg)

-__What this project is:__
+__Unique attributes of the Project:__

-* A one-year __research and discovery proof-of-concept__ (not product development)
+* A one-year __research and discovery proof-of-concept__.
+It is not product development.
-* A __data-centric approach to managing VISTA data__ (not a code-centric approach).
+* A __data-centric approach to managing VISTA data__.
+It is not a code-centric approach.
-* A  __web-standards approach to exposing and managing data and metadata__ (not a VISTA- or healthcare-specific approach)
+* A  __web-standards approach to exposing and managing data and metadata__.
+It not a VISTA- or healthcare-specific approach.
 * __Purely supplementary functionality on top of existing VISTA architecture that leverages VISTA it 'as is'__.
-For example, this will automatically incorporate any and all enhancements to any of the 176 VISTA packages or routines if they are modified.
-This is because the VISTA Data Model (VDM) will be maintained always in sync with the internal VISTA Data Dictionary.
-This because of the triggered, automated conversion of the VISTA data dictionary (DD) to JSON-LD using the DDJLD extractor (DDJLD Maker).
-See Technical Overview for further detail on the metadata processing.
+For example, this will automatically incorporate any and all data enhancements to any of the 176 VISTA packages if they are modified.
+This is because the VISTA Data Model (VDM) will be maintained always in sync with the internal VISTA Data Dictionary through a triggered, automated conversion of the VISTA data dictionary (DD) to JSON-LD and the metadata processinb pipelines.
+See Technical Overview for details on metadata processing.

-__Caveat:__

-* __No existing VISTA code, routines, packages, modules, or infrastructure will be changed or affected (i.e. 'non-invasive')__
+* And finally:  __No existing VISTA code, routines, packages, modules, or infrastructure will be changed or affected in any way (i.e. this is 'non-invasive' and 'safe')__

 ## Technical Overview